fabric8io/kubernetes-zipkin/readme.md

 For example: http://zipkin-query-default.vagrant.f8 (here is how the external URL looks on openshift if zipkin-query service is available in the default namespace and the domain is vagrant.f8).

 ![ZipKin Console](images/zipkin-console.png "Zipkin Console")

+### Running the integration tests

+Some really basic integration tests have been added.
+The purpose of those tests is to check that configuration and images are working.
+The integration tests are based on [Fabric8 Arquillian](http://fabric8.io/guide/testing.html) and require an exsting Kubernetes/Openshift environment.
+So they are disabled by default.
+To enabled and run them:

+    mvn clean install -Dk8s.skip.test=false